twoojoo/node-smart-queues/README.md

 })
 ```

-## HTTP interface
+## HTTP / CLI interface

-To interact with all the queues in the pool via the built-in HTTP interface, you have to import the interface builder and pass the QueuePool object to it, along with some options.
+To interact with all the queues in the pool via the built-in HTTP/CLI interface, you have to import the interface builder and pass the QueuePool object to it, along with some options.
 It will automatically setup a [fastify]() server that exposes some useful endpoints.
 It will also allow to control the queues via the nsq-cli.

 ```typescript
 import { QueuesPool, SmartQueue } from "nsq"